ersh04/lyrarma-cloud/README.md

 Lyrarma Cloud is an open-source cloud platform that you can fully customize.

 The app is working on Go and PostgreSQL.
+You also need installed Docker on your machine.

 ## Local run